 |Treatment|| || || |

-Graft rejection presents as a failure of the transplanted organ and is very difficult to distinguish from other post-transplant complications.
-A biopsy is required to confirm the diagnosis!
+Graft rejection manifests as a failure of the transplanted organ and is very difficult to distinguish from other post-transplant complications.
+A biopsy is required to confirm the diagnosis.

 - Definition: damage to the host as a result of a systemic inflammatory reaction induced by T lymphocytes present in the graft